I Priced a 10-SKU Product Shoot Three Ways. AI Wasn't the Cheapest Part.

 Product:

 Preserve the exact product shape, color, label, logo placement, material, and key silhouette.
-Do not redesign the product.
+Keep the original product design intact.

 Scene: